BalogunMalikO/NestCrudApi/README.md

 ```
 you can also run npx prisma --help to see all the commands

-## spin up your docker with the below command and connect with database
+## Spin up your docker with the below command and connect with database

 ```bash
  $ docker compose run dev-db

 ```
-## to use the prisma studio use:
+## To use the prisma studio use:
 Prisma studio lets you visualizes your database

 ```bash